Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 ★ Can I give zeolite all year round?

 Yes.
-Zeolite can be given as a continuous feed supplement.
-It is particularly useful during periods of higher mycotoxin exposure: autumn and winter (hay from the current harvest year), spring (transition feed), and in known damp storage conditions.
+Zeolite can be given as a permanent feed supplement.
+It is particularly useful during periods of higher mycotoxin exposure: autumn and winter (current hay from the harvest year), spring (transitional feed), and under known damp storage conditions.

 ★ What should I do if I suspect acute poisoning?

-Immediately change feed and consult a veterinarian.
+Immediately change feed and consult the veterinarian.
 Acute mycotoxin poisonings – recognizable by sudden neurological symptoms, severe weight loss, or liver failure – are veterinary emergencies.

 Sources: